- Looking to crack your next deep learning interview? You’ve come to the right place!

 Cracking an interview, especially for a complex role like a deep learning specialist, is a daunting task for most people.
 Deep learning is a vast field with an ever-changing nature as new developments are rolled out on a regular basis.
 How can you keep up with the pace?
 What should you focus on?

-These are questions every deep learning enthusiast, fresher and even expert has asked themselves at some point.
+These are questions every deep learning enthusiast, fresher, and even expert with the best deep learning course learning has asked themselves at some point.

 Note: Make sure you check out the popular Fundamentals of Deep Learning course if you harbor any deep learning career ambitions!

 Why Have We Created this List of Deep Learning Questions?

 There are plenty of resources on the internet about Machine Learning and Data Science Interviews.
 The rapid rise of Machine Learning and the solutions it provides to complex tasks has been remarkable and the industry has responded to this rise really well.
 Almost every big company has a Data Science Team, and almost every other startup leverages Machine Learning for its product.

 However, we are now seeing a tectonic shift in the industry.
 As the need for more complex solutions grows around the world, organizations are turning to deep learning frameworks.
 Advances in computer vision and natural language processing (NLP) have created a need to adopt deep learning or stay behind the curve.

 The demand for deep learning folks is growing every month!
 This is a great time to polish your skills and start climbing the deep learning hill.

 My aim here is to make this article simple and to-the-point while explaining the core ideas behind the questions.
 I have also listed resources where you can learn more about the deep learning topics in the questions.